Tram: Electric

 Earlier electric trains proved difficult or unreliable and experienced limited success until the second half of the 1880s, when new types of current collectors were developed.
 Siemens' line, for example, provided power through a live rail and a return rail, like a model train, limiting the voltage that could be used, and delivering electric shocks to people and animals crossing the tracks.
-Siemens later designed his own version of overhead current collection, called the bow collector, and Thorold, Ontario, opened in 1887, and was considered quite successful at the time.
+Siemens later designed his own version of overhead current collection, called the bow collector.
+One of the first systems to use it was in Thorold, Ontario, opened in 1887, and it was considered quite successful.
 While this line proved quite versatile as one of the earliest fully functional electric streetcar installations, it required horse-drawn support while climbing the Niagara Escarpment and for two months of the winter when hydroelectricity was not available.
 It continued in service in its original form into the 1950s.

 Sidney Howe Short designed and produced the first electric motor that operated a streetcar without gears.
 The motor had its armature direct-connected to the streetcar's axle for the driving force.
 Short pioneered "use of a conduit system of concealed feed" thereby eliminating the necessity of overhead wire and a trolley pole for street cars and railways.
-While at the University of Denver he conducted important experiments which established that multiple unit powered cars were a better way to operate trains and trolleys.
+While at the University of Denver he conducted experiments which established that multiple unit powered cars were a better way to operate trains and trolleys.